Robust and Adaptive Door Operation with a Mobile Robot: Learning the Door Kinematic Model

 \subsection{Exploiting Prior Knowledge}

-A robot operating in domestic environments can boost its performance by learning priors from previous experiences.
-A small set of representative models can be used as prior information to improve the model selection and parameter estimation.
-Suppose that the robot has previously encountered two doors.
-We have two observation sequences $\mathcal{D}_{1}$ and $\mathcal{D}_{2}$, with $N_{1}$ and $N_{2}$ samples.
-We must choose then between two distinct models $\mathcal{M}_{1}$ and $\mathcal{M}_{2}$ or a joint model $\mathcal{M}_{1+2}$:
+A robot operating in domestic environments can boost its performance by learning priors from previous experiences \citep{Calinon2016}.
+A small set of representative models can be used as prior information to improve the model selection and parameter estimation in an unknown environment.